Brenda Vaccaro Bio

 Brenda Vaccaro Awards Won

-Among Vaccaro’s verified awards are a Golden Globe Award for Best Supporting Actress for Once Is Not Enough, a Primetime Emmy Award for Best Supporting Actress in Comedy-Variety, Variety or Music for The Shape of Things in 1974, and a Theatre World Award for her 1961 Broadway debut.
-Her honours recognize achievements in stage, television and film over several decades.
+Brenda Buell Vaccaro has won a Theatre World Award for Everybody Loves Opal in 1961, a Golden Globe Award for Best Supporting Actress for Once Is Not Enough in 1975, and a Primetime Emmy Award for Best Supporting Actress in Comedy-Variety, Variety or Music for The Shape of Things in 1974.
+These wins reflect sustained recognition across stage, film, and television over more than five decades.

 Brenda Vaccaro Family